 In Slovenia, jobs requiring high skill levels dominate across all regions.
 Western Slovenia stands out with the highest share of high-skill jobs (53%), above the OECD average of 44%.
 Eastern Slovenia has the highest proportion of medium-skill jobs, above the OECD benchmark of 30%.
 The share of low-skill jobs ranges from 21% in Western Slovenia to 23.7% in Eastern Slovenia, highlighting notable regional variation in job skill composition.

 Skill mismatches are less prevalent in Slovenia than in the OECD overall: 25% of workers are in jobs that do not match their educational skill level, compared to 35% across OECD regions.
-This ranges from 34% mismatched workers in OECD to 25% in Eastern Slovenia.
+This ranges from just under 25% mismatched workers in Eastern Slovenia to just over 25% in Western Slovenia.

 Labour shortages across regional labour markets